HOME / chatterbox: Gossip, speculation, and scuttlebutt about politics.

 Day Six (supplementary markup, Sept.
 23): amendment texts.
 Fifteen offered, three passed.
 Click here to watch the morning session, here to watch the afternoon session.

 House Republican Conference.
-Click here for its Web site skunking health reform, and here for its "reading guide" to the blended House bill.
+Click here for its Web site skunking health reform, and here for its “reading guide” to the blended House bill.
 House Republican leader John Boehner introduced a GOP version alternative to Obamacare (text, summary).
 On Nov.
 7 the House voted it down, 258-176 (roll call).
-Click here for the Congressional Budget Office estimate of the bill's cost.
+Click here for the Congressional Budget Office estimate of the bill’s cost.
+Click here for Slate’s explanation why it’s a dumb proposal.
 Click here for an earlier iteration.

 Names of the Dead.
 The slightly-unhinged Rep. Alan Grayson, D.-Fla., set up this Web page to collect testimony from friends and family of people whose deaths can be attributed to a lack of health insurance.
 Grayson identified which of these people lived in Republican districts and recited their names on the House floor, along with the names of their representatives.

 Senate Finance Committee.
 Chaired by Max Baucus, finance completed markup on the bill in the wee hours of Oct.
 2 and passed it on Oct.
 13, 14-9.
-It is currently being blended with the Senate health committee bill (see below) by Senate majority leader Harry Reid, D.-Nev.
+Reid subsequently blended it with the Senate health committee bill (see below).
 Click here for a plain-English text of the finance bill as amended.
 Click here for the text in legislative language.
-The Congressional Budget Office estimates the bill's cost here.
+The Congressional Budget Office estimates the bill’s cost here.

 Click here for a summary of amendments adopted by the committee during markup, and here for more detailed descriptions of each one.